Cher-themed suite opens at NYC hotel

 The suite is available for bookings beginning June 10 and going through September 15.

-If you already have your accommodations booked but still want to get a taste of the experience, the Sofitel's rooftop bar The Gaby is offering a special Cher cocktail called -- what else? -- Turn Back Thyme.
+If you already have your accommodations booked but still want to get a taste of the experience, the Sofitel's Gaby Bar is offering a special Cher cocktail called -- what else? -- Turn Back Thyme.

 The cocktail consists of gin, lime juice, ginger beer and thyme-infused simple syrup, topped off with a candied bit of ginger.

-The Gaby will host a "Proud Hour" from 8 to 10 p.m every day from June 10 to July 15.
+Gaby Bar will host a "Proud Hour" from 8 to 10 p.m every day from June 10 to July 15.
 They say 20% of all cocktail proceeds will benefit The Ali Forney Center, a New York City-based organization that helps to prevent LGBTQ teen homelessness.
 In 2018 and 2019, the Sofitel was the official hotel partner for the Tony Awards.
 For hardcore theater buffs, there is a year-round Tonys-themed suite that features signed playbills, classic performance photos and more.

-Bookings for the Cher-themed suite begin at $499 per night.
+Bookings for the "Cher Show"-themed suite begin at $499 per night.